Clothing you NEED to be prepared

 My brother has one he wears at work when he power washes buildings/equipment.
 It keeps him completely dry.

 I have several coats and jackets.
 My favorite is the 5 11 Three in One patrol parka.
-(See top picture) It is actually a two piece coat, with an inner fleece lined jacket and a polyester outer shell.
+(See picture on right) It is actually a two piece coat, with an inner fleece lined jacket and a polyester outer shell.
 The inner jacket is a soft nylon with a fleece lining.
 It is very breathable and is machine washable.

 The outer shell is water proof and very breathable.
 It has a water proof hood which you can roll up and zip into the collar, and large pockets with oversized zippers.
 Great for opening and closing with gloves on.